cowardfxn/proj01/sequelize-migration.md

  - `sequelize` Stores migrations and seeds names in a table (**SequelizeMeta**), default option
  - `json` Stores migrations and seeds names in a JSON file
  - `none` Doesn't store any migrations and seeds names

+## Others
+`Model.bulkCreate(records, {updateOnDuplicate: ['attr_name1'], ignoreDuplicates: false})`
+`updateOnDuplicate`  Fields to update if primary key duplicates, only supported by MySQL
+`ignoreDuplicates`  Ignore duplicate values for primary keys, not supported by MySQL or Postgres < 9.5